paulmarrington/Unity-Documentation/CustomAssets/Askowl-CustomAssets.md

 ### Trigger
 A trigger is unusual in that it does not have any data apart from CustomAsset requirements.
 Triggers do not have persistence, so a subclass containing data cannot be saved.

+### IoT
+Unity runs on some interesting devices (such as VR, phones and tablets with various hardware interfaces.
+By making them custom assets we are creating an easy-to-use decoupled interface.
+Since many of these devices do not tell us of changes, polling is often enabled.
+The underlying service attends to the situations where the device is not available.
+The data returned will be either default or mock data.
+Currently there are drivers for:

+* CompassAsset
+* GpsAsset
+* GyroAsset; and
+* WebCamAsset

 ### Members
 A custom asset with any content data also can store and retrieve separate copies by name.
 For persistent custom assets, the member names and values saved to storage along with the main value.